hnarughoo/Global_Business_Insights_360/README.md

    - The Supply Chain View provides insights into inventory and supplier data, and the Executive View brings all the key metrics together for high-level decision-making.

-5. **Documentation**
-   - A **Project Charter File** was created to define the project scope, objectives, stakeholders, deliverables, and timelines.

 ---

 ## 📈 Key Insights & Recommendations

-- 🔻 **Latin America Underperformance:** Sales in the newly opened Latin American retail store were 27% lower than forecasted, indicating poor market-fit analysis.
-It’s recommended to conduct thorough market research before future expansions.

-- 💡 **E-Commerce Outperforms Physical Stores:** Across most product lines, online sales consistently outpaced those from brick-and-mortar stores—suggesting a strategic focus on strengthening digital channels.

-- 🛒 **Printer Accessories Overstocked:** Inventory turnover rate for printer accessories is 30% below average.
-Realigning procurement based on demand forecasting will reduce excess holding costs.

-- 📢 **Marketing Spend Mismatch:** Regions with high campaign spending didn’t always show a corresponding rise in sales.
-Reallocate budgets based on performance analytics to maximize ROI.
+- 📉 **Market Entry Considerations:** Expansion into new regions benefits from thorough market research and the use of predictive analytics to support decision-making.

+- 🌐 **Channel Performance Monitoring:** Continuous analysis of sales channels is important to understand their respective contributions and inform strategy.

+- 📦 **Inventory Management:** Regular evaluation of inventory levels and turnover rates helps optimize supply chain operations and reduce costs.

+- 📊 **Marketing Effectiveness:** Analyzing marketing spend relative to sales outcomes supports more targeted and efficient campaign planning.

-- 📊 **Executive View Streamlining:** Key performance indicators (KPIs) for revenue, gross margin, and net profit are now unified in one dashboard—improving visibility for leadership and enabling faster decisions.
+- 🧭 **Executive Reporting:** Consolidated key performance indicators (KPIs) across business areas enhance visibility and support leadership decisions.

 ---